chesslablab/react-board/README.md

 ![Figure 2](/assets/figure_02.png)

 🎉 So this is amazing!
 Initializing a Capablanca board using ReactBlab components is almost the same thing as initializing a classical board.
-For now let's just initialize the chessboard.
+Let's just initialize the chessboard.
 There is no need to implement any logic in the `filterMove` and `handleMove` functions for the sake of simplicity.
+For further details please check out the [demo](https://www.chesslablab.com/) in the [React Chess](https://github.com/chesslablab/react-chess) repository.

-#### Allow Browsing Through the History of SAN Moves
+#### Browse Through the History of SAN Moves

+Have you ever attended a chess tournament?
+If so, you've probably noticed that each player writes down their move on a piece of paper.
 SAN stands for Standard Algebraic Notation.
 It is a human-readable text format that allows chess players to read and write chess games in Portable Game Notation (PGN) format.
-A SAN movetext is basically the same thing as a RAV movetext with the only difference that it doesn't include variations.
+This example shows how the `HistoryButtons` and `SanMovesTable` components can be combined to do a specific thing: Allow browsing through the history of SAN moves.

-A SAN moves table can be initialized by passing the `stateBoard` prop to the `SanMovesTable` component.
+The SAN moves table can be initialized by passing the `stateSanMovesTable` prop to the `SanMovesTable` component.

 - `stateSanMovesTable` represents the state of the SAN moves table.
 - `onCellClick` allows to implement on cell click logic.

-The `HistoryButtons` and `SanMovesTable` components can be combined to allow browsing through the history of SAN moves.
+The `HistoryButtons` component is initialized as described below.

 - `stateHistoryButtons` represents the state of the history buttons.
 - `onFastRewindClick` allows to implement on fast rewind logic.